Ricochet announces first new album in over a decade

-ACM award-winning 90s country vocal group Ricochet best known for their chart-topping, gold-selling single, “Daddy’s Money,” Top 10 hits, “What Do I Know,” “Love Is Stronger Than Pride,” and the Top 20 “He Left A Lot To Be Desired,” has signed with Encore Music Group to release the band’s first album in over a decade.
-Ricochet Then & Now…The Hits & More, distributed by Smith Music Group, is slated for release on August 18th and will mark the 30th anniversary of the band’s formation in 1993.
+The group is best known for their chart-topping, gold-selling single, “Daddy’s Money,” Top 10 hits, “What Do I Know,” “Love Is Stronger Than Pride,” and the Top 20 “He Left A Lot To Be Desired.”

-With various tracks being produced by Robert Wright, Justin Spears, Pat McMakin, and Eric Silver, the 16-track project reflects Ricochet’s past success with new renditions of their classic hits, and introduces eight new songs indicative that the group has no plans of letting up anytime soon.
+With various tracks being produced by Robert Wright, Justin Spears, Pat McMakin, and Eric Silver, the 15-track project reflects Ricochet’s past success with new renditions of their classic hits, and introduces eight new songs indicative that the group has no plans of letting up anytime soon.

 1. What Do I Know